zoontek/react-native-navigation-bar/README.md

 $ yarn add @zoontek/react-native-navigation-bar
 ```

+> [!IMPORTANT]
-This library requires React Native 0.81+ or Expo 54+ with edge-to-edge enabled.
+> This library requires React Native 0.81+ or Expo 54+ with edge-to-edge enabled.
 To turn it on, set `edgeToEdgeEnabled` to `true` in your project's `gradle.properties` file (this step is not required for Expo, as it is enabled by default).

 ```ruby
 edgeToEdgeEnabled=true # set this to true